안녕하세요! 토미입니다.

 Anyway, -다시피 means “as you (see, know…).”

-You mainly use it to ask for the other person’s agreement on a certain fact you are about to share.
+You mainly use it to ask for the other person’s agreement on a fact you will share.

 You can use the present and past tense of verbs.
 The past tense will be -았/었다시피.